dm4t2/vue-currency-input/docs/guide.md

 ```bash
 npm install @vue/composition-api
 ```

-## Browser compatibility
-The library is compiled to the latest ECMAScript Version (ES2020) and does not include polyfills.
-Make sure that [the dependency is transpiled with Babel](https://cli.vuejs.org/config/#transpiledependencies) in your Vue CLI project.
+In Vue CLI projects, make sure that [the dependency is transpiled with Babel](https://cli.vuejs.org/config/#transpiledependencies), since the library is compiled to the latest ECMAScript Version (ES2020).

 Example `vue.config.js`:
 ```js